 With the help of the Postman CLI and the Postman API, you can run Postman collections with your API tests as part of your Jenkins pipeline.
 First generate the Postman CLI configuration code in Postman.
 Then add the configuration code to your Jenkins pipeline.

 Each time a build runs, the Postman CLI runs the collections that contain your tests.
 You can view the results of your tests in Postman.
-You an also enforce API Governance and API Security rules each time the pipeline runs (Enterprise teams only).
+You can also enforce API Governance and API Security rules each time the pipeline runs (Enterprise teams only).

 Before you begin, make sure you've already set up an integration between your API and Jenkins.